 Program Director: Nichola Ribadu, DMFT, LMFT

-The Loma Linda University School of Behavioral Health Department of Counseling and Family Sciences offers a Doctorate of Marital and Family Therapy (DMFT).
-The DMFT rests on a relational/systemic philosophy, follows the practitioner-evaluator model and focuses on applied skill development for use in clinical practice, supervision, and administrative positions.
-The DMFT is a 78-121 unit program requiring two to three years of full time study for completion.
-Students having completed a COAMFTE-accredited master's program will complete the 78-unit program.
-Additional program units include courses that allow students who may have a master’s degree in a related behavioral health field or a non-COAMFTE-accredited master's program to meet all requirements to sit for MFT licensure within the State of California.
-Co-requisite courses may be brought in through advanced standing on a case-by-case basis.
+The Loma Linda University School of Behavioral Health Department of Counseling and Family Sciences offers a Doctor of Marital and Family Therapy (DMFT).
+The DMFT rests on a relational/systemic philosophy, follows the practitioner-evaluator model and focuses on applied skill development for use in clinical practice, supervision, academia, and administrative positions.
+The DMFT is a 77-unit program requiring three years of full time study for completion.
 The program is available online only and is authorized in these states.

 The DMFT prepares graduates to systemically intervene and address mental health disparities at family and community levels.
-Graduates of the DMFT program are well prepared to serve as ethically-competent leaders in communities and advance the MFT profession as therapists, clinical supervisors, program developers, evaluators, grant writers, and clinic administrators.
+Graduates of the DMFT program are well prepared to serve as ethically-competent leaders in communities and advance the MFT profession as therapists, clinical supervisors, program developers, evaluators, grant writers, faculty in institutions of higher education, and administrators.
 Graduates of the DMFT program are multi-culturally informed and well prepared to serve as ethically-competent leaders who advance the marital and family therapy profession.
-Our alumni most often work as program directors, grant writers, program evaluators, advanced clinicians, and clinical supervisors across the nation and even outside of the United States.
+Our alumni most often work as program directors, faculty in institutions of higher education, grant writers, program evaluators, advanced clinicians, and clinical supervisors.
 We also have some alumni who enter the university setting as faculty members and adjunct professors.